 Activities and Events

-On September 15, 2016, the Department will host a meeting to summarize the input received in the initial phase of public engagement on consent-based siting and discuss next steps in designing a process.
-The meeting will be held in Washington, DC at the Embassy Suites by Hilton Washington, D.C.
-Convention Center (900 10th Street, NW, Washington, DC 20001).
+On September 15, 2016, the Department hosted a meeting to summarize the input received in the initial phase of public engagement on consent-based siting and discuss next steps in designing a process.
+The meeting was held in Washington, DC.
+To learn more about this event and view an agenda, please click here.
+Please check back soon for a summary and video of the event.

 The Department recently concluded a series of eight public meetings around the country.
 The purpose of these meetings was to hear from the public, communities, states, Tribal Nations, and all interested stakeholders on what matters to you as we move forward in developing a consent-based process.
 These meetings included presentations from 40 diverse panelists and participation of about 600 people via webinar and in person.
 The meetings were held in: